HaiyueZhang/Covid-case-narrative-project/README.md

 - As for affordances, they are clues or indicators that suggest the functionality or possibilities of interaction to the user.
 In your visualization:

-  - Dots: The presence of dots on the line graph serves as an affordance, indicating that these points are interactive.
+  - <b>Dots:</b> The presence of dots on the line graph serves as an affordance, indicating that these points are interactive.
-  - Cursor changes: When the cursor changes upon hovering over a dot (typically to a hand pointer), it suggests to the user that an interaction (like clicking or dragging) is possible.
+  - <b>Cursor changes:</b> When the cursor changes upon hovering over a dot (typically to a hand pointer), it suggests to the user that an interaction (like clicking or dragging) is possible.
-  - Tooltip: The appearance of a tooltip on hovering over a dot gives the user information about what that dot represents, providing an immediate understanding of the affordance.
+  - <b>Tooltip:</b> The appearance of a tooltip on hovering over a dot gives the user information about what that dot represents, providing an immediate understanding of the affordance.
-  - Visual cues: The visual elements like the axes, labels, and annotations guide the user's attention and understanding, suggesting areas of interest or points of focus.
+  - <b>Visual cues:</b> The visual elements like the axes, labels, and annotations guide the user's attention and understanding, suggesting areas of interest or points of focus.